-Parents are informed on a daily basis of what their child has eaten via, EYlog updates, verbal feedback and menu rotas.
+Parents are informed daily of what their child has eaten via, the Famly platform and app updates, verbal feedback and menu rotas.
+This enables parents to know that their child has had their allergen dietary needs, preferences, cultural and religious requirements are met.

-How do we cater for particular dietary requirements?
+How do we cater for dietary requirements?

-Children have dietary requirements due to cultural requirements, religion, dietary preferences and allergies.
+Children have dietary requirements due to cultural requirements, religion, dietary preferences, and allergies.
 Children-First cater for all children's needs and preferences.
 We have a comprehensive Nursery management programme which enables us to print full details of our children's dietary requirements and food allergies.
 Any child suffering from anaphylactic allergy to a specific item is required to provide full information from the child's consultant and parent.
-Children also have different coloured plates, bowls and beakers which are the same size and shape as the other children.
-This system is similar to schools and so it enables the children to start to understand more about their personal requirements or allergies.
+Children with preferences, allergies or cultural and religious have different coloured plates, bowls and beakers which are the same size and shape as the other children.
+This system is used by many schools, so it enables the children to start to understand more about their personal requirements or allergies.